How Fiverr got its first users?

 Fiverr MVP

-Their successful Fiverr marketing tactics and Fiverr growth strategies allowed Fiverr to grow into what it is today.
-But after criticism from some users, the $5 price for gigs was changed to any amount up to $500.
-As more professionals joined the platform, they didn't want to offer their services for such a low fee.
+After some criticism from people, the fixed $5 price for gigs was later changed to any value up to $500.
+The platform saw more and more professionals who didn't agree to offer their services for such a small fee.

 [source]